 The shape looks the same as the EarPods as well, but because there's no cord pulling at them, they stay in your ears far better.
 My ears have been mangled by years of grappling, and traditional EarPods — like all earbuds — don't stay in for me at all.
 AirPods, so far, have.

 I've taken them walking, jogging, driving, even a little dancing — my living room, my business! — and they've stayed in fine.
 I've been out in the rain, the sleet, and really strong wind.
-I've only had them fall out twice: When I tried whipping my head around to see if they'd fall in, and when I tried some Brazilian Jiu-Jitsu drills at Serenity Caldwell's urging.
-Both created enough force that, when I hit at the right angle, the AirPods came loose.
+Also the snow.
+So.
+Much.
+Snow.

 As nifty as the case and headphones are, the real AirPods "magic" isn't how they look — it's how they work.
 Bluetooth has gotten better over the years.
 In the past there were often bizarre button maneuvers needed to put Bluetooth into pairing mode, codes needed to negotiate the pairing, and small miracles to get and maintain a decent connection.
 AirPods solve all that.

 Bring the AirPods case close to your iPhone, open it, and a Control Center-like interface slides up.
 It shows both the AirPods and the case.
 Tap the Connect button, and that's it.
 You're paired.